zabkwak/resting-squirrel-connector/README.md

 **errorKey** Key which contains error informations in the response.
 Default: 'error'.
 **meta** If true meta data are returned in the response.
 Default: true.
 **apiKey** The api key to validates calls on the API.
 Default: null.
-**concurrency** The count of the simultaneously running requests.
-Default: 200.

 ## Methods
 The module is `Api` instance which has base http methods (`get`, `post`, `put`, `delete`) which call the http method on the RS API without a version of the endpoint.
 All methods are using same parameters.